Research News

 Current Members

 Dr. Sanket Rane (PI) is a theoretical immunologist trained in deterministic and probabilistic mathematical modeling, inference-driven Bayesian statistical methods, and cell biology techniques.
 Sanket earned his PhD in immunology at the National Institute of Immunology, India, for investigating molecular and cellular factors that govern T cell numbers and function during healthy aging.
-He transitioned into using computational approaches to study lymphocyte ecology during his postdoctoral years at the University of Glasgow and Columbia University.
+He transitioned to using computational approaches to study lymphocyte ecology during his postdoctoral years at the University of Glasgow and Columbia University.

-Dr. Apoorva Singh is a Postdoctoral Research Scientist.
-She completed her PhD in Mathematics studying operator theory and functional analysis.
+Dr. Apoorva Singh is a postdoctoral research scientist.
+She completed her PhD in mathematics studying operator theory and functional analysis.
 She is interested in developing mathematical models to understand the dynamics of immune cells in health and disease.
 Her current research interests lie at the interface of applied mathematics, statistics, and immunology, with a focus on developing and refining computational tools to investigate immune system dynamics and better understand human immune responses.

 Puqi Song, Columbia University (Statistics).
 Puqi uses Python and R to visually analyze the biological data of T cells and studies the characteristics of TCRS at different ages over different time.
 She tries to establish mathematical models and visual descriptions that could describe T cell behaviors (such as proliferation, death, and differentiation).